 Make sure you have the IOPS requirement for the vfiler being created.
 If migrating an existing vfiler this can be obtained from the NMC tool.

 Make sure the physical filer has sufficient storage capacity and sufficient room to accommodate the vfiler IOPS and throughput.
+This can be done through NMC and the TRP load check script.
 Run the perfinfo script on the DFM server to validate if the filer has room for additional IOPS.
 If there is no room then make sure the aggregates are marked as FULL_PERF.
 This script is typically run by Delivery team for new builds and they will raise a ticket to storage-support to rename the aggregates.
+Support Engineers should also check this for emergency builds that do NOT go through delivery

-How to check this on 7-mode
+How to check performance through NMC on 7-mode

 Download the NMC tool to your desktop from the Netapp Support site.